Categories

 Just like us, worms use oxygen and produce carbon dioxide.
 Unlike us, earthworms do not have lungs.
 Instead, they have a special skin that oxygen and carbon dioxide pass through.
 Worms do not have control over oxygen moving into and carbon dioxide moving out of their bodies.
 This happens because of an automatic process called diffusion.

-Diffusion is the movement of molecules of something (like oxygen or carbon dioxide) from an area of high concentration (where there are lots of molecules) to an area of low concentration (where there are fewer molecules).
 You can observe diffusion in your morning coffee.
 Put a spoonful of coffee (highly concentrated molecules) into a cup of hot water (low concentration).
 The water turns brown as coffee diffuses into the water.
 Stirring speeds up this diffusion.

 There is no stirring when it come to diffusion of gases into and out of the earthworm.
 To make sure diffusion happens fast enough for the earthworm to survive, earthworms must keep their skin moist.
 To do this, worms live in a moist environment (underground, safe from the drying wind and sun) and produce a slimy mucus that coats their skin.
 Too much water is a bad thing though as worms can drown.